 As with the use of any investment criteria in selecting a portfolio, there is no guarantee that the criteria used will, in hindsight, result in the selection of investments that will outperform other investments or help reduce risk in the portfolio.
-Accordingly, use of ESG factors, like other economic factors, may cause a Client Account to underperform other strategies that do not follow ESG and impact criteria.
+Accordingly, use of ESG factors, like other economic factors, may cause a Client Account to underperform other strategies that do not follow ESG and impact criteria or that follow different ESG and impact criteria.
 Use of ESG and impact criteria may also affect exposure to certain sectors or industries and may impact investment performance depending on whether such sectors or industries are in or out of favor in the market.
 There is no guarantee that the ESG and impact criteria used for any Client Account will ultimately result in the identification of companies that will be successful or realize what NBIA believes to be their full value.
 NBIA's judgment as to the economic impact of applied social or environmental factors is based partially on information from external sources; availability of such information, as well as errors in or omissions from such information could result in incorrect evaluation of a potential investment, which could negatively impact the relevant Client Accounts or create additional risk in those Client Accounts.
+The ESG factors utilized by NBIA may change over time, and one or more factors may not be relevant with respect to all issuers that are considered for investment.
 In addition, NBIA and its affiliates have an incentive to take actions (e.g., make investments, etc.) based on ESG factors in order to maintain the Firm's ESG scores or improve the Firm's ESG standing so that the Firm can continue to reference those scores in marketing materials in an effort to attract new clients or additional assets from existing clients, and to maintain or to retain the interest rate under one of the Firm's credit agreements.